Replay review in gridiron football: High school football

 While NFHS rules prohibited the use of instant replay before 2019, Texas uses NCAA rules as its base set, allowing for the possibility of replay reviews.
 Through the 2018 season, Massachusetts also based its rules on those of the NCAA, but the state's governing body adopted NFHS rules effective with the 2019 season.

 In Texas, the governing body for public-school sports, the University Interscholastic League (UIL), allows replay only in televised state championship games, and only if approved beforehand by the UIL.
 The UIL's list of reviewable plays is identical that of the NCAA.
 However, the UIL's rule differs in that coaches cannot challenge calls, replay officials cannot create targeting fouls that were not called on the field, and the UIL does not provide for collaborative replay experiments.
 By contrast, the main governing body for non-public schools, the Texas Association of Private and Parochial Schools, follows the pre-2019 NFHS rules in banning replay review.

+Beginning in 2019, the NFHS allowed its individual state associations to devise their own instant replay review processes.
+While some states permit instant replay for regular season contests, in practice the majority of games where replay is available are state playoff or championship games, usually held in NFL or college venues with access to additional camera angles and suitable equipment.
+As of 2025, 17 states permit instant replay to be used in the state postseason at a minimum.